mxahan/digital-cv/index.md

 ## News
 ---

+Our research has been recognized as the best IS, UMBC Ph.D.
+Student research [link](https://informationsystems.umbc.edu/is-student-research-symposium-2022/)

 One of our research work has been published in SPIE 2022.

-Two of our paper got accepted in the [SmartComp 2022](https://mxahan.github.io/blog/).
+Two of our paper got accepted in the [SmartComp 2022](https://smartcomp.aalto.fi/accepted/).

 ## Publications